onomondo/nrf-softsim/docs/memory.md

 | Log-formatting buffers in the SIM core | 5,125 B | Compiled in unconditionally by the vendored SIM-core revision; once the submodule updates past its logging rework, `CONFIG_SOFTSIM_UICC_USE_LOGS=n` removes them along with ~25 KB of flash-resident log strings. |
 | Work queue object, FIFO, filesystem bookkeeping | ~450 B | — |

-Heap, drawn from the Zephyr system heap (`CONFIG_HEAP_MEM_POOL_SIZE`, default 24,000 B — a build assert enforces the floor because every SIM operation allocates from it):
+Heap, drawn from the Zephyr system heap.
+SoftSIM contributes `CONFIG_HEAP_MEM_POOL_ADD_SIZE_SOFTSIM` (default 24,000 B), so the kernel rounds the effective pool up to that even when the application sets a smaller `CONFIG_HEAP_MEM_POOL_SIZE`; a build assert enforces the floor on the effective size because every SIM operation allocates from it:

 | Item | Size | When |
 |---|---|---|